svelteuidev/svelteui/apps/docs/src/routes/core/input/+page.md

 ## Icon and right section

 The Input component has two ways to render an Icon.
-The left Icon is passed in as a prop, and it is any valid Svelte Component.
-The right Icon is passed in through a named slot.
+The left icon is passed in as the prop `icon` or as a slot called `icon`, and it is any valid Svelte Component.
+The right section is passed in through a named slot called `rightSection`.

 <Demo demo={InputDemos.sections} />